Grey's Anatomy season 19

 The nineteenth season of the American medical drama television series Grey's Anatomy was announced on January 10, 2022, by the American Broadcasting Company (ABC).
 It premiered on October 6, 2022, for the 2022–23 broadcast television season.
 Krista Vernoff returned for the season as executive producer and showrunner alongside her production company Trip the Light Productions.
 ABC Signature and Shondaland also co-produce the series.

-The season sees Ellen Pompeo, who portrays the titular character, reduce her involvement in the series.
+The season sees Ellen Pompeo, who portrays Meredith Grey, reduce her involvement in the series.
 Richard Flood does not return from the previous season.
+Scott Speedman is only credited for the episodes that he is in.
 Kate Walsh also appears in a recurring capacity.
 Jesse Williams and Greg Germann also return as guest stars.
 This is the first season to feature Alexis Floyd, Harry Shum Jr., Adelaide Kane, Midori Francis, and Niko Terho as series regulars.
+On March 24, 2023, ABC renewed the series for a twentieth season.

+The website Screen Rant ranked the season #17 on their 2023 ranking of the 19 Grey's Anatomy seasons.